human-conditions/yodrew.github.io-original/f/j/sklenarka/index.md

         1. low bracket
         2. no curtain at end
     8. no reclining seat
-3. unsolvable but acceptable
-    - low ceiling
+3. probably impractical to solve but acceptable: low ceiling

 #### actions